heavyai/ibis-heavyai/CONTRIBUTING.md

 ### Releasing

 To create a new release, publish a new tag.
-I will trigger the CI and release on PyPI.
+It will trigger the CI and release on PyPI.
 When the package is released at PyPI, it will trigger a new release at conda-forge.